netscaler/netscaler-k8s-ingress-controller/docs/network/staticrouting.md

 !!! note "Note"
     Ensure that the Citrix ADC instance (MPX or VPX) has SNIP configured on the host network.
 The host network is the network on which the Kubernetes nodes communicate with each other.

-## Manually configure route on Citrix ADC instance
+## Manually configure route on the Citrix ADC instance

 Perform the following: